mustard57/MarkLogicEC2ClusterSetup/README.md

 Pre-Requisites
 --------------

-Clone this git repository to a local directory  - myDir say, using _"git clone https://github.com/mustard57/EC2 myDir"_
+Clone this git repository to a local directory  - myDir say, using _git clone https://github.com/mustard57/MarkLogicEC2ClusterSetup.git ec2_

 Make sure you have python 2.6.
 2.7 does not work with boto ( see below ) - something to do with unicode.
 Python 3.0 and above does not work due to substantial syntactical refactoring.